bmatthews68/ldap-maven-plugin/README.md

 The technique for embedding **ApacheDS** was determined by examining the implementation of the embedded LDAP server in the [Spring Security](http://www.springsource.org/spring-security) project.

-The technique for embedding **OpenDJ** is heavily based on the https://github.com/ehsavoie/embedded-ldap project which implements a JUnit rule to launch and shutdown the LDAP directory server while executing unit tests.

 License & Source Code
 ---------------------
 The **LDAP Maven Plugin** is made available under the